 There are two types of LLCs, a single-member LLC or a multiple-member LLC.
 The members of an LLC can be organizations or individuals, with the total number of members not exceeding 50.
 A member's liabilities are limited to the amount of capital contribution that the member has paid to purchase equity in the LLC.
-An LLC is not entitled to issue shares or bonds.
+An LLC can issue bonds but cannot issue shares.